benjbuch/octo_waffle/part_01-basic_interactions.md

 6 %>% add(9) %>% divide_by(3)
 ```

-Piping is very effective, when multiple functions would else be nested.
+Piping is very effective, when multiple functions would else be nested:
+It helps to unclutter code.

 ``` r
 # compare ...